matthew-setiawan/Analogue-Music-Synthesizer/report/core_features.md

 ## 1.2 Note Detection and Playing

-Note detection is achieved by continuously scanning a key matrix to find out which keys are pressed.
-This allows for a smaller number of microcontroller pins to be able to detect all keys.
+Note detection was achieved by scanning the key buttons

 ## 1.3 Knob Integration